In Him Ministries:

 The false teachers were flattering the Galatians, but only to receive flattery back.

-Galatians 4:16-18, “Have I then become your enemy by telling you the truth?
-17 They make much of you, but for no good purpose.
-They want to shut you out, that you may make much of them.
-18 It is always good to be made much of for a good purpose, and not only when I am present with you,”
+Galatians 4:16-18, “Have I now become your enemy by telling you the truth?
+Those people are zealous for you, but not in a good way.
+Instead, they want to isolate you from us, so that you may be zealous for them.
+Nevertheless, it is good to be zealous if it serves a noble purpose—at any time, and not only when I am with you.”

 Note: Paul was implying that the false teachers in Galatia were repeating the same error he had made before his conversion.
-Their zeal for the law had blinded from the truth that salvation and freedom can only be found in Jesus Christ.
+Their zeal for the law had blinded them to the truth that salvation is found in Jesus Christ alone.

-The bondage of the law and the freedom found in Christ alone.
+The bondage of the law and the freedom found in Christ alone are contrasted.

-Galatians 4:21-31, “Tell me, you who desire to be under the law, do you not listen to the law?
-22 For it is written that Abraham had two sons, one by a slave woman and one by a free woman.
-23 But the son of the slave was born according to the flesh, while the son of the free woman was born through promise.
-24 Now this may be interpreted allegorically: these women are two covenants.
-One is from Mount Sinai, bearing children for slavery; she is Hagar.
-25 Now Hagar is Mount Sinai in Arabia; she corresponds to the present Jerusalem, for she is in slavery with her children.
-26 But the Jerusalem above is free, and she is our mother.
-27 For it is written, “Rejoice, O barren one who does not bear; break forth and cry aloud, you who are not in labor!
-For the children of the desolate one will be more than those of the one who has a husband.”
-28 Now you, brothers, like Isaac, are children of promise.
-29 But just as at that time he who was born according to the flesh persecuted him who was born according to the Spirit, so also it is now.
-30 But what does the Scripture say?
-“Cast out the slave woman and her son, for the son of the slave woman shall not inherit with the son of the free woman.”
-31 So, brothers, we are not children of the slave but of the free woman.”
+Galatians 4:21-31, “Tell me, you who want to be under the law, do you not understand what the law says?
+For it is written that Abraham had two sons, one by the slave woman and the other by the free woman.
+His son by the slave woman was born according to the flesh, but his son by the free woman was born through the promise.
+These things serve as illustrations, for the women represent two covenants.
+One covenant is from Mount Sinai and bears children into slavery: This is Hagar.
+Now Hagar stands for Mount Sinai in Arabia and corresponds to the present-day Jerusalem, because she is in slavery with her children.
+But the Jerusalem above is free, and she is our mother.
+For it is written: “Rejoice, O barren woman, who bears no children; break forth and cry aloud, you who have never travailed; because more are the children of the desolate woman than of her who has a husband.”
+Now you, brothers, like Isaac, are children of promise.
+At that time, however, the son born by the flesh persecuted the son born by the Spirit.
+It is the same now.
+But what does the Scripture say?
+“Expel the slave woman and her son, for the slave woman’s son will never share in the inheritance with the free woman’s son.”
+Therefore, brothers, we are not children of the slave woman, but of the free woman.”

 Note: “People are saved because of their faith in Christ, not because of what they do.
 Paul contrasted those who are enslaved to the law (represented by Hagar, the slave wife) with those who are free from the law (represented by Sarah, the freeborn wife).
-Hagar’s abuse of Sarah (Genesis 16:4) was like the persecution that the Gentile Christians were getting from the Judaizers, who insisted on keeping the law in order to be saved.
-Eventually Sarah triumphed because God kept his promise to give her a son, just as those who worship Christ in faith will also triumph.”
-[Life Application Study Bible: Galatians 4:21-31].
+Hagar’s abuse of Sarah (Gen. 16:4) was like the persecution that the Gentile Christians were getting from the Judaizers, who insisted on keeping the law in order to be saved.
+Eventually Sarah triumphed because God kept his promise to give her a son, just as those who worship Christ in faith will also triumph” [The Life Application Study Bible: Gal.
+4:21-31].

 No one has a right to tell you to keep any of the Old Covenant laws, they were a yoke of slavery.

-Galatians 5:1, “For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery.”
+Galatians 5:1, “It is for freedom that Christ has set us free.
+Stand firm, then, and do not be encumbered once more by a yoke of slavery.”

 If you are trying to keep the law to be saved, you must keep it perfectly or be lost.

-Galatians 5:2-3, “Look: I, Paul, say to you that if you accept circumcision, Christ will be of no advantage to you.
-3 I testify again to every man who accepts circumcision that he is obligated to keep the whole law.”
+Galatians 5:2-3, “Take notice: I, Paul, tell you that if you let yourselves be circumcised, Christ will be of no value to you at all.
+Again I testify to every man who gets himself circumcised that he is obligated to obey the whole law.”

-We fall from grace when we try to live by the law.
+We fall from grace when we try to be justified by the law.

-Galatians 5:4, “You are severed from Christ, you who would be justified by the law; you have fallen away from grace.”
+Galatians 5:4, “You who are trying to be justified by the law have been severed from Christ; you have fallen away from grace.”

 The Galatians detour into legalism was a false gospel and contrary to God’s will.

-Galatians 5:7-8, “You were running well.
-Who hindered you from obeying the truth?
-8 This persuasion is not from him who calls you.”
+Galatians 5:7-8, “You were running so well.
+Who has obstructed you from obeying the truth?
+Such persuasion does not come from the One who calls you.”

 Galatians 5:12, “I wish those agitators would go so far as to castrate themselves!”
 (NET)

-Galatians 5:13-14, “For you were called to freedom, brothers.
-Only do not use your freedom as an opportunity for the flesh, but through love serve one another.
-14 For the whole law is fulfilled in one word: “You shall love your neighbor as yourself.” (cf. Romans 13:8-10)
+Galatians 5:13-14, “For you, brothers, were called to freedom; but do not use your freedom as an opportunity for the flesh.
+Rather, serve one another in love.
+The entire law is fulfilled in a single decree: “Love your neighbor as yourself.” (cf. Rom.
+13:8-10)

 When we are led by the Spirit we are no longer under the law.
-The Holy Spirit empowers us to live obedient lives apart for keeping the law!
+The Holy Spirit empowers us to live obedient lives apart from keeping the law!

 When we focus on keeping the law we are driven to sin even more!